 Yes, Veritas does admit transfer students.
 However, due to the model of our school, we are unable to admit transfer students after the start of the school year.
-It is important that all applicants go through our complete Admissions Process and attend our Paideia Conference & Camp to help prepare for the unique partnership Veritas offers.
+It is important that all applicants go through our complete Admissions Process and attend our Paideia Conference and Camp in August to help prepare for the unique partnership with Veritas.

 Yes, Veritas Academy students are strongly encouraged to take Latin.
 The grammatical structure of English is based on Latin, as is about 50 percent of English vocabulary.
 Consequently, the study of Latin tends to expand students’ vocabularies, as well as enhance their grammar skills.
 Latin also prepares children for the study of other foreign languages: French, Spanish and Italian are all related to Latin.
 In addition, contrary to popular belief, the study of Latin guards against arrogance.
 In his studies, a child begins to recognize that his world, his language, his vocabulary and his way of expressing himself are only one way of living and thinking in a big, complicated world.
 Finally, the very process of learning Latin is a rigourous exercise that requires mental gymnastics that strengthen the mind.